vaishnavi185/Modren/README.md

-That's a great idea!
-A good README is essential for any project, even a simple UI.
-It helps others (and your future self!) understand what your project does and how to run it.

-Here's a template for your Next.js simple UI project's README, with explanations for each section.
-Just fill in the bracketed information with your project's details!

-[Your Project Name]
 A simple and elegant UI built with Next.js.
 This project focuses on [briefly describe the main purpose or feature of your UI, e.g., "showcasing modern component design," "providing a clean user interface for a specific task," etc.].